 Join us for career development programs that prepare you for success in the workplace.
 Many of these workshops are led by industry experts who recruit at Illinois for their company and include topics such as résumé writing, interview techniques, and negotiation strategies.
-A complete list of the workshops can be found on I-Link.
+A complete list of the workshops can be found on our career services management platform.
 Additionally, you can take advantage of opportunities to interact with company representatives on-campus or on-site through a variety of programs listed below.

 Company/Program Information Sessions and Networking Events